macrespo42/pokeAPI/README.md

 ## Quickstart

-First you need to compile the binary:
+First you need to compile the project:

 ```bash
 npm run build